-The Privacy and Data Protection Act 2014 is binding on all Councillors, council staff and other bodies providing services to Council through third party contracts or agreement.
+The Privacy and Data Protection Act 2014 is binding on all Councillors, council staff, contractors and other bodies providing services to Council through third party contracts or agreements.

-Contracted service providers, including subcontractors to them, are to be alerted to Councils Information Privacy Policy on the basis that compliance with the Policy, and the Act, is a requirement in any new contract and compliance is sought in all existing contracts.
+Contracted service providers, including subcontractors to them, are to be alerted to Councils Information Privacy Policy on the basis that compliance with the Policy, and the Act, is a requirement in any new contract.
+Compliance is required in all existing contracts.

-The services provided to Baw Baw Shire Council by third party contractors may include:
+The services provided to Baw Baw Shire Council by third party contractors may include but is not limited to: